Hydrometallurgy: Metal recovery

 Metal recovery is the final step in a hydrometallurgical process, in which metals suitable for sale as raw materials are produced.
 Sometimes, however, further refining is needed to produce ultra-high purity metals.
 The main types of metal recovery processes are electrolysis, gaseous reduction, and precipitation.
 For example, a major target of hydrometallurgy is copper, which is conveniently obtained by electrolysis.
 Cu^{2+} ions are reduced to Cu metal at low potentials, leaving behind contaminating metal ions such as Fe^{2+} and Zn^{2+}.

 Electrolysis

 Electrowinning and electrorefining respectively involve the recovery and purification of metals using electrodeposition of metals at the cathode, and either metal dissolution or a competing oxidation reaction at the anode.

 Precipitation

 Precipitation in hydrometallurgy involves the chemical precipitation from aqueous solutions, either of metals and their compounds or of the contaminants.
 Precipitation will proceed when, through reagent addition, evaporation, pH change or temperature manipulation, the amount of a species present in the solution exceeds the maximum determined by its solubility.

+Research

+Peptides with high affinity for certain metals have been attached to magnetic nanoparticles as a means of selectively extraction.